 One scenario that appears to have some measurable potential for diverting truck traffic from the Corridor is the construction of an intermodal terminal in New Castle County.
 Currently, most intermodal loads originating and terminating in the Wilmington area are "grounded" (taken off the train) in Harrisburg, PA.
-One carrier identified that would benefit from a Wilmington intermodal terminal is Triple Crown Services - the RoadRailer®-based intermodal company headquartered in Fort Wayne, IN.
-Triple Crown is unlike conventional intermodal operations in that the trailers are themselves the body of the railcar.
+One carrier identified that would benefit from a Wilmington intermodal terminal is Triple Crown Services - the RoadRailer®-based intermodal operations in that the trailers are themselves the body of the railcar.
 The RoadRailer trailer operates over the highway as a conventional trailer and then attaches to a rail "bogie" which provides steel wheels for travel by rail.